MyDrift-user/EditColumnContent/README.md

 Change the visibility of those items by editing the boolean to true / false
-- true removes the item
+- true: removes the item
-- false does NOT remove them
+- false: does NOT remove them

 # List of Items that can be edited:
 - Administration